Westminster Removals & Westminster Storage

 For over four decades, Cadogan Tate has been recommended by London’s residents to expertly handle their house removals in Westminster.
 We have been working within Westminster for a long time, and we’ve been trusted to pack, store and transport the prized belongings of the city’s most-discerning homeowners.

 We understand the complexities of moving within the Westminster area.
 Planning a move takes time, expertise and local knowledge, as well as a good understanding of the city’s road restrictions and permits.
 Over our many years of working in the area, we’ve built up a strong relationship with the local council to help your next move go seamlessly and efficiently.

-Our distinctive vehicles can often be seen around London, helping business and individuals with their Westminster removals and ensuring safe delivery of their items to their new homes.
+Our distinctive vehicles can often be seen around London, helping business and individuals with their Westminster removals and Westminster storage and ensuring safe delivery of their items to their new homes.

 We know how much your belongings mean to you, so we ensure that every item you entrust into our care is treated with the respect it deserves.
 Whether it’s priceless and irreplaceable antiques, or ultra-modern technological gadgets, our team will expertly handle, pack and transport on your behalf.

 All our team members undergo rigorous training, which is among the best in the industry.
 From our West London training school, we share the tricks of the trade that we’ve built up over more than 40 years in the industry.